What is a First Appearance for a Criminal Offence?

 An assistant crown attorney is a government lawyer who prosecutes criminal cases on behalf of the provincial Ministry of Attorney General.

 A federal prosecutor is also a government lawyer who does the same thing for the federal Department of Justice.

 What should I do when my name is called in court?

-- For advice before or after your first appearance for criminal defence charges, call Toronto Criminal Defence Lawyers, Kostman & Pyzer, Barristers.
+For advice before or after your first appearance for criminal defence charges, call Toronto Criminal Lawyer Jonathan Pyzer.